If you decided to go on a cruise vacation, what would your first and most important expectations be?

 Do they not know how to use it?
 Don’t you simply share and like visual and written content there?

 To be able to fully use Twitter, you have to be able to engage with other users.
 You have to follow people to have some relevant things pop up on your feed, and you have to get likes to the content you share to find the courage to keep posting.

 So, Twitter found out that following 30 people and getting 10 of them to follow you back is where the user gets the ‘’Aha!’’ moment and becomes a frequent, loyal, and promoting user.

 There are many aspects of the ‘’Aha!’’ moment.
 For instance, you don’t set your product’s aha moment; the customers do.
 You have to find it afterward.

 Or you can’t just expect every user to reach the aha moment without guidance.

 To make things easier for you, here I leave A Guide to ‘’Aha!’’
 Moment.

-What is product adoption?
-Product adoption is the process where an individual learns of a new product and becomes a user of it, learning what it does, how it does… is the process of users learning about your product and eventually becoming recurring users of it.
+Product Adoption is the process of users learning about your product and eventually becoming recurring users of it.
 The main goal of User Onboarding is actually to increase the likelihood of Product Adoption, which is, to get them to adopt your product so that they stick with you and increase your CLTV rates.

 It’s getting more and more difficult to get a customer to stick around one product, as you know.